-- The root canal system inside your tooth has been thoroughly cleaned, and the irritated tissue and bacteria that have caused you to need root canal treatment are gone. - In necrotic (infected) and retreatment cases there are high concentrations of bacteria which are present both in the tooth and bone.
-These bacteria can irritate your immune system and over the course of three days, result in pressure (radiating pain) and swelling.
-Your endodontist will inform you if your case falls into this category and will prescribe the appropriate medication and follow-up. - It is normal to feel some tenderness in the area over the next few days as your body undergoes the natural healing process.
-You may also feel some tenderness in your jaw from keeping it open for an extended period of time.
+- The root canal system inside your tooth has been thoroughly cleaned, and the irritated tissue and bacteria that have caused you to need endodontic treatment are gone. - In necrotic (infected) and retreatment cases there are high concentrations of bacteria which are present both in the tooth and bone.
+These bacteria can irritate your immune system and can result in pressure, radiating pain, and swelling.
+If you fall into this category, your endodontist will prescribe the appropriate medication to try to minimize these symptoms. - It is normal to feel some tenderness in the area over the next few days as your body undergoes the natural healing process.
+You may also feel some tenderness in your jaw from keeping it open for an extended period.
 These symptoms are temporary and usually respond very well to over-the-counter pain medications.
-It is important for you to follow the instructions on how to take these medications.
-Remember that narcotic medications, if prescribed, may make you drowsy, and caution should be exercised in operating dangerous machinery or driving a car after taking them. - Your tooth may continue to feel slightly different from your other teeth for some time after your root canal treatment has been completed.
+Remember that narcotic medications, if prescribed, may make you drowsy, and caution should be exercised when operating dangerous machinery or driving a car. - Your tooth may continue to feel slightly different from your other teeth for some time after your root canal treatment has been completed.
 However, if you have severe pain or pressure that lasts more than a few days, contact your endodontist.